 Bi 206.
 Biochemical and Genetic Methods in Biological Research.
 6 units (2-0-4); third term.
 Prerequisite: graduate standing or instructor’s permission.
 This course will comprise in-depth discussions of selected methods in molecular biology and related fields.
 Given the enormous range of techniques available to a molecular biologist nowadays, the course will focus on a subset of these methods that includes recent and highly promising techniques, with an emphasis on their robustness and general applicability.
 Instructor: Varshavsky.

 Bi/CNS/NB 216.
 Behavior of Mammals.
 6 units (2-0-4); first term.
 A course of lectures, readings, and discussions focused on the genetic, physiological, and ecological bases of behavior in mammals.
 A basic knowledge of neuroanatomy and neurophysiology is desirable.
 Instructor: Allman.
-Given in alternate years; not offered 2016–17.
+Given in alternate years; offered 2017–18.

 Bi/CNS/NB 217.
 Central Mechanisms in Perception.
 6 units (2-0-4); first term.
 Reading and discussions of behavioral and electrophysiological studies of the systems for the processing of sensory information in the brain.
 Instructor: Allman.
-Given in alternate years; offered 2016–17.
+Given in alternate years; not offered 2017–18.

 Bi/BE 227.
 Methods in Modern Microscopy.
 12 units (2-6-4); second term.
 Prerequisites: Bi/BE 177 or a course in microscopy.
-Bi/BE 177 may be taken concurrently with this course.
 Discussion and laboratory-based course covering the practical use of the confocal microscope, with special attention to the dynamic analysis of living cells and embryos.
 Course will begin with basic optics, microscope design, Koehler illumination, and the principles of confocal microscopy as well as other techniques for optical sectioning such as light sheet fluorescence microscopy (also called single plane illumination microscopy, SPIM).
 During the class students will construct a light sheet microscope based on the openSPIM design.
 Alongside the building of a light sheet microscope, the course will consist of semi-independent modules organized around different imaging challenges using confocal microscopes.
 Early modules will include a lab using lenses to build a cloaking device.
 Most of the early modules will focus on three-dimensional reconstruction of fixed cells and tissues.
 Later modules will include time-lapse confocal analysis of living cells and embryos.
 Students will also utilize the microscopes in the Beckman Institute Biological Imaging Facility to learn more advanced techniques such as spectral unmixing and fluorescence correlation spectroscopy.
-No prior experience with confocal microscopy will be assumed; however, a basic working knowledge of microscopes is highly recommended.
-Preference is given to graduate students who will be using confocal microscopy in their research.
+Enrollment is limited.
 Instructor: Collazo.
-Given in alternate years; not offered 2016–17.
+Given in alternate years; offered 2017–18.

 Bi/CNS/BE/NB 230.
 Optogenetic and CLARITY Methods in Experimental Neuroscience.
 9 units (3-2-4); third term.
-Prerequisites: Graduate standing or Bi/CNS/NB 150 or equivalent (e.g. Bi/CNS/NB 164).
+Prerequisites: Graduate standing or Bi/CNS/NB 150 or equivalent or instructor’s permission.
 The class covers the theoretical and practical aspects of using (1) optogenetic sensors and actuators to visualize and modulate the activity of neuronal ensembles; and (2) CLARITY approaches for anatomical mapping and phenotyping using tissue-hydrogel hybrids.
-Topics include: opsin design (including natural and artificial sources), delivery (genetic targeting, viral transduction), light activation requirements (power requirements, wavelength, fiberoptics, LEDs), compatible readout modalities (electrophysiology, imaging); design and use of methods for tissue clearing (tissue stabilization by polymers/hydrogels and selective extractions, such as of lipids for increased tissue transparency and macromolecule access).
-Class will discuss applications to neuronal circuits (case studies based on recent literature).
-The class offers hands-on lab exposure for opsin delivery, recording of light-modulated activity, and CLARITY tissue clearing, imaging, and 3D reconstruction of fluorescent samples.
+The class offers weekly hands-on LAB exposure for opsin viral production and delivery to neurons, recording of light-modulated activity, and tissue clearing, imaging, and 3D reconstruction of fluorescent samples.
+Lecture topics include: opsin design (including natural and artificial sources), delivery (genetic targeting, viral transduction), light activation requirements (power requirements, wavelength, fiberoptics), compatible readout modalities (electrophysiology, imaging); design and use of methods for tissue clearing (tissue stabilization by polymers/hydrogels and selective extractions, such as of lipids for increased tissue transparency and macromolecule access).
+Class will discuss applications of these methods to neuronal circuits (case studies based on recent literature).
 Instructor: Gradinaru.

 Ch/Bi 231.
 Advanced Topics in Biochemistry.
 6 units (2-0-4).
 For course description, see Chemistry.